-By Dr. David Brownlee
+By Dr. Laurie Ossman

-February 12, 2023, 3:00 pm
+By Dr. David Brownlee February 12, 2023, 3:00 pm

 David Brownlee is a historian of modern architecture and urbanism in Europe and America.
 He has taught for his entire career at the University of Pennsylvania, where he won the Outstanding Teaching Award of the College Alumni Society and the university’s Lindback Award for Distinguished Teaching.

-He has written about the nineteenth-centry architecture of Britian, Germany, and France, and an important focus of his scholarship is the architecture and planning of Philadelphia.
+He has written about the nineteenth-century architecture of Britain, Germany, and France, and an important focus of his scholarship is the architecture and planning of Philadelphia.
 He has won major publication prizes of the Society of Architectural Historians (USA), its British counterpart, and the American Institute of Architects.
 He was named a Fellow by the SAH in 2015, which in 2020 established the international Brownlee Dissertation Prize in his honor.

 Active in civic affairs, Brownlee served for 15 years on the Philadelphia Historical Commission, and he is now on the boards of the Preservation Alliance for Greater Philadelphia, the Athenaeum of Philadelphia, the World Heritage City project of the Global Philadelphia Association, the Beth Sholom Preservation Foundation, and the Design Advocacy Group.
 He is a recipient of the Wyck-Strickland Award and the Philadelphia AIA’s Paul Philippe Cret medal.